 UN SDG 6: CLEAN WATER & SANITATION

-The Water System Project in Busuanga, Palawan is part of the GFAD's Community Assistance Program, as its commitment to site-specific social responsibility to help improve the lives of island communities.
-The project aims to provide accessible and clean water for the communities in Busuanga.
-It is now in its final stage of completion.
+The Water System Project in Busuanga, Palawan was successfully completed in March 2024.
+It is part of the GFAD's Community Assistance Program, as its commitment to site-specific social responsibility to help improve the lives of island communities.